 Veterans own 9.1% of American businesses, according to the U.S. Small Business Administration.
 If you’re a veteran and a business owner, you have access to certain credit cards and credit card benefits that aren’t available to the general public.

 If you can, it’s important to take advantage of these options when they suit your business’ needs.
-As we compared top business credit cards on the market today, we came up with four that would be particularly beneficial to veteran business owners.
+As we compared top business credit cards on the market today, we came up with three that would be particularly beneficial to veteran business owners.

 The Servicemembers Civil Relief Act (SCRA) provides active-duty members of the military with financial relief while they’re serving the U.S. at home or abroad.